johnfmorton/craft-entry-editor-links/README.md

 ## Requirements

 This plugin requires Craft CMS 4.4.7.1 or later, and PHP 8.0.2 or later.
+It is also compatible with Craft CMS 5.x.

 ## Installation